Updated May 12, 2016

 - Click “Save Changes.”

 12. How to link your Page tabs to another website

 One of the main reasons you want a Facebook Page is to drive traffic to your blog, sales page, newsletter signup or other website.
 I prefer to use my visible tabs & call to action to do just that.
 Here’s what I’m referring to:

 As I just mentioned, there are two editable text-based tabs under your cover image to the right of Timeline and About (neither of these can be moved or rearranged).

 Here are the steps to put your most important apps in that spot:

 - Click the down arrow on the More link at the end of the tab row on the right.

 - Click Manage Tabs from the dropdown list.

 - Drag and drop your 2 most important ones to the top of the list, just below About.
 (You can reorder the rest on the list and see the changes in the left column of your Page underneath the About box.)

 - Click Save.

 14. Remove your Likes tab from prominence

 The number of you Page Likes displays by default on your Page just under your Profile pic.
 Therefore there is no need to put your Likes tab/app in a prominent place.
 Move it to the bottom of your tabs list and save the top ones for more important ones.

 15. How to change your Facebook Page name

 16. How to merge Facebook Pages

 Do you have two similar Pages and you’d like to combine them?
-I wrote about my experience in my post How to Merge Facebook Pages.
+Follow Facebook’s instructions on their help page here.

 17. How to quickly see all your Page notifications and activity

 18. How to turn off Messages on your Page (to eliminate overwhelm)

 If you find it difficult to keep up with email, direct messages and all the other ways people can contact you, consider turning off the Messages feature on your Page.
 (This feature allows people to send you a private message.)
 Simply go to your Page > Settings > Messages > Edit.
 Uncheck the box and save your changes.